KomputeProject/kompute/README.md

 ## Kompute Development

 We appreciate PRs and Issues.
-If you want to contribute try checking the "Good first issue" tag, but even using Vulkan Kompute and reporting issues is a great contribution!
+If you want to contribute try checking the "Good first issue" tag, but even using Kompute and reporting issues is a great contribution!

 ### Contributing